History of education in England: Local Dame schools

 Widows typically taught the three Rs (reading, writing and 'rithmetic) in dame schools, charity schools, or informal village schools.
 Dame schools were small operations for local children age two to five held in a neighbourhood house.
 They emerged in Britain and its colonies during the early modern period.
 These schools were taught by a “school dame,” an elderly local woman who would care for and teach ABCs in her home for a small fee.
 She was probably a widow, usually with cramped facilities.

 At dame schools, children could be expected to learn reading and arithmetic, and were sometimes also educated in writing.
 Girls were often instructed in handiwork such as knitting and sewing.
 Dame schools lasted from the sixteenth century to about the mid-nineteenth century, when compulsory education was introduced in Britain.
 Dame schools were the precursors to present-day nursery and primary schools.
 Although sometimes ridiculed, there were many famous alumni, including Samuel Johnson and William Wordsworth for certain, and possibly Charles Dickens.

-Eighteenth century
+18th century

 In the early years of the Industrial Revolution entrepreneurs began to resist the restrictions of the apprenticeship system, and a legal ruling established that the Statute of Apprentices did not apply to trades that were not in existence when it was passed in 1563, thus excluding many new 18th century industries.

 In the 18th and 19th centuries, the Society for Promoting Christian Knowledge founded many charity schools for poor students in the 7 to 11 age group.
 These schools were the basis for the development of modern concepts of primary and secondary education.
 The Society also was an early provider of teacher education.